spacetelescope/crds/documentation/crds_users_guide/source/programmatic_interface.rst

 As an alternative to command-line and web submissions of reference files, there is a programmatic interface that allows users to perform the tasks of reference file submission using Python.
-It requires crds version of at least 7.3.1.
+It requires crds version 7.3.1 or higher.

 Required CRDS Account
 .....................